 Leonardo has always been passionate about refugee work and climate justice.
-On the side of his career as a creative, he has been consistently involved in various projects focused on environmental or social work.
-His time in Kakuma Refugee Camp while co-founding Source was incredibly impactful, and this experience has helped him remain motivated about the project to this day.
+On the side of his marketing career, he has been involved in various projects related to sustainability and refugees.

 Tilman's work focuses on advising tech and platform companies.
 He strongly believes that education can make a significant difference, especially in places where there are many obstacles to obtaining a good education.
 He joined SOURCE to advance this vision of leveraging technology to connect people and create life-changing opportunities.

 After finishing his studies in Medical Informatics in Göttingen 4 years ago, he began his career in data science mostly working with Python and R. As the first mentor he had the opportunity to share his knowledge and guide young developers in acquiring beneficial skills for the IT industry.